pfjarschel/faceswapbot/README.md

 ## Authors

 * Matthew Earl (original code)
-* Paulo Jarschel (me, modifications to get images from SPB and post to FB)
+* Paulo Jarschel (modifications to get images from SPB and post to FB)

 ## License